-Where parents/carers do not collect a child from a school/setting on time staff should make a record of this on an EHA form.
+Where parents/carers do not collect a child from a school/setting on time staff should make a record of this using the school's safeguarding record system.
 If the problem is repeated then the parents/carers should be asked to cooperate in the completion of an assessment on the EHA form, so that the school/setting can work with the parent/carer to find solutions to the problem.